-Walk all or part of the way to the shops, to the local leisure centre or to work, or go out walking at lunchtime to get some fresh air.
-You can walk socially with your friends, and if you have a dog, enjoy taking it for a walk.
+Walk all or part of the way to the shops or to the local leisure centre, or go out at any time to get some fresh air.
+You can walk socially with your friends and family, and if you have a dog you can take the dog for a walk.
+If you're still working, go for a lunchtime walk with your colleagues.